 The 20-minute outbound system for fractional executives

-The system that runs while you deliver.
-AI-powered, signal-based prospecting that requires 15 to 20 minutes per day once configured.
-You stay focused on client work.
-The system handles the rest.
+This is the system that runs while you deliver.
+It is AI-powered, signal-based prospecting that takes 15 to 20 minutes per day once configured.
+You stay focused on client work, and the system handles the rest.

 How it works